Regula Cuckoo Movement Identification

 - Next, take out the bellows.
 There is a screw on the outside of the case on the side panel.
 Unscrew this screw.
 The bellows will now come out.
 Subsequently, the movement can come out by removing the four screws that hold it in.

-- As a result of getting a new cuckoo clock movement, the arm will need to be adjusted.
+- As a result of getting a new cuckoo clock movement, you will need to adjust the arm.
 This arm the bird sits on has to be bent and cut to size.
 Loosen the set screw on the bird and put it on the new unit.

-- Installation is then the reverse of what you did to remove the movement.
+- Installation is then the reverse to remove the movement.

 Bending the bird arm into position

 - First, measure the complete bird arm wire on the old unit.
-Include the right angled section in the measurement.
+Include the right angle section in the measurement.

 - Second, cut the bird wire on the new unit to the same size.